hrafnthor/lumber/README.md

 Two easy steps:

 1. Install any `Tree` instances you want early on in your application.
+   - You can use `is.hth:lumber-android` and it's `AndroidDebugTree` in Android applications to achieve the same functionality as when using Timber's `DebugTree`
 2. Call `Lumber`'s static methods everywhere throughout your app.

 Download
 --------